All Episodes

 So the presidential race is in full swing, ladies and gentlemen, and we can talk about any aspect of it you'd like after we take this short break.

-I'm Roger Hitchcock in for Rush Limbaugh.
+I'm Roger Hedgecock in for Rush Limbaugh.

 Back after this.

-Welcome back to the Rush Limbaugh program.
+Welcome back to the Russian Limbaugh Program.

-Roger Hitchcock filling in for Russia on the EIB network on this uh first day of 2007 and taking your calls at 1800-282-2882.
+And on this first day of 2007, I'm taking your calls at 1-800-282-2882.

-Let's go to Al in Bayside New York.
+Let's go to Al in Bayside, New York.

 Al, you're on the Rush Show.

-Hi, hi, welcome and happy New Year.
+Hi, welcome, and Happy New Year.

-If this Congress is going to grant citizenship to a minimum of twelve million illegal aliens, each of whom in turn will sponsor over at least five more.
+Roger, my question to you is as follows: If this Congress is going to grant citizenship to a minimum of 12 million illegal aliens, each of whom in turn will sponsor over at least five more, you're talking upwards of 70 million people.

 Now, if these are all liberal Democratic votes, how is it going to be possible to ever elect a conservative Republican Congress or president again?

-who are, of course, hoping, as you're saying, that uh the majority, if not the vast majority of uh immigrants, legal and illegal, would become uh good and faithful Democrat voters.
+big business, let's bring in everybody and keep the wages low attitude, would be coupled with the left in this country who are, of course, hoping, as you're saying, that the majority, if not the vast majority, of immigrants, legal and illegal, would become good and faithful Democrat voters.

-offering in effect and an amnesty uh with a minor fine and all the rest of it uh for all of those illegally in the country, and at the same time not enforcing our border, not enforcing employer sanctions, and therefore simply opening the door,
+It's amazing to me that we don't have more concern about this because as we speak, Ted Kennedy and John McCain and administration officials are meeting to bring back the McCain-Kennedy bill, offering, in effect, an amnesty with a minor fine and all the rest of it for all of those illegally in the country and at the same time not enforcing our border, not enforcing employer sanctions,

-as we unfortunately did in 1986, to even more illegal immigration, and as you point out, family reunification and refugee and stay overstaying visas and students and all the rest of the doors that are open for people to come to the United States.
+and therefore simply opening the door, as we unfortunately did in 1986, to even more illegal immigration, and as you point out, family reunification and refugee and overstaying visas and students and all the rest of the doors that are open for people to come to the United States.

-And I you know, I am an immigrant uh advocate.
+And I am an immigrant advocate.

 I believe immigration has made the country great.